Shell and initialization

 Note to those who build or install their own software: Be sure to load the same modules when you run your software that you had loaded when you built it, including the compiler module.

-Each module has both a name and a software version number.
+Each module has both a name and a version number.
 When more than one version is available for the same name, one of them is designated as the default.
-For example, the following modules are available for the Intel compilers on Oakley: (Note: The versions shown are out of date but the concept is the same.)
+For example, the following modules are available for the Intel compilers on Owens: (Note: The versions shown might be out of date but the concept is the same.)

 - intel/12.1.0 (default)

 If you specify just the name, it refers to the default version or the currently loaded version, depending on the context.
-If you want a different version, you must give the entire string.
-Examples are given below.
+If you want a different version, you must give the entire string including the version information.

 You can have only one compiler module loaded at a time, either intel, pgi, or gnu.
 The intel module is loaded initially; to change to pgi or gnu, do a